-Note to Paragraph (5)(e)(C): When the employer replaces a PLHCP, the employer must ensure that the new PLHCP has this information, either by providing the documents directly to the PLHCP or having the documents transferred from the former PLHCP to the new PLHCP.
+Note to Paragraph (5)(e): When the employer replaces a PLHCP, the employer must ensure that the new PLHCP has this information, either by providing the documents directly to the new PLHCP or by having the documents transferred from the former PLHCP to the new PLHCP.
 However, OR-OSHA does not expect employers to have employees medically reevaluated solely because there is a new PLHCP.